Bachelor of Arts in Philosophy

 The philosophy program has three goals.
 First, the philosophy program informs students of the fundamental problems, concepts and individuals that have dominated the field of philosophy for the last three millennia.
 Second, it attempts to develop reflective and critical thinking skills that can be applied to these problems, in addition to problems found in all other areas of study.
 These skills are to be carried with the student long after they leave the university, to be used as valuable reasoning skills that will assist them in future endeavors of almost any kind.
 Third, the program tries to expose students to the cultures and ways of thinking found in all parts of the world.
 Philosophy attempts to unearth the basic presuppositions and concepts that underlie a particular worldview and then contrast them meaningfully with other presuppositions and concepts underlying different cultures and worldviews.
 It is on this fundamental level that one can truly come to understand the unique ways that individuals in each culture approach life and attempt to address the perennial problems that life presents them.

-The philosophy program learning objectives follow from the above stated goals.
+The philosophy program learning objectives follow from the above goals.
 Upon completion of the program students will have demonstrated:

 Required Courses (12 credit hours): PI101, 210, 301, 302.